Esperanza Fire

-The Esperanza Fire was a large, wind-driven, arson-caused wildfire that started on October 26, 2006, in a river wash near Cabazon, California, west of Palm Springs, California.
+The Esperanza Fire was a large, wind-driven, arson-caused wildfire that started on October 26, 2006, in a river wash near Cabazon, California, United States, west of Palm Springs.
 By October 29, 2006, it had burned over 41,173 acres (or 61 sqmi) and was 85% contained.
 On October 30, 2006, the fire was fully contained.

 Five firefighters died defending a vacant house locally known as the "Octagon" that was ultimately destroyed by the fire: Jason McKay, Jess McLean, Daniel Kurtis Najera, Mark Loutzenhiser and Pablo Cerda.

 In June 2009, Raymond Lee Oyler was sentenced to death for starting the fire.

 The fire

 The fire was started on October 26, 2006, reported near the intersection of Bonita Avenue and Elm Street in Cabazon at 1:11 a.m.
 It eventually burned an estimated 40200 acres before containment.
 The fire caused the deaths of five firefighters, destroyed 34 houses and 20 outbuildings, and damaged the pavement of State Route 243.
 The damage the fire caused is estimated at more than $9 million and was the worst wildfire caused by arson since 1994.

 The fire spread rapidly in moderate Santa Ana winds, and flammable brush due to the fire's proximity to the Chaparral biome, charring 24000 acres in 18 hours.
 In comparison, the Ventura County Day Fire burned 24000 acres in two weeks.
 There were reports that smoke from the fire could be smelled as far away as San Diego.

 The firefighters who died were overwhelmed by the fire when the winds shifted and blew the fire towards them.
 They were trying to defend a house above Cabazon, ultimately lost.
 Captain Mark Loutzenhiser, 43, from Idyllwild, California; Fire Engine Operator Jess "Gus" McLean, 27, from Beaumont, California; Assistant Fire Engine Operator Jason McKay, 27, from Apple Valley, California; Firefighter Pablo Cerda, 23, from Fountain Valley, California; and Firefighter Daniel Hoover-Najera, 20, from San Jacinto, California, were killed defending the "Octagon House".

-Mclean and McKay died next to their fire engine without having time to enter it.
+McLean and McKay died next to their fire engine without having time to enter it.
 Hoover-Najera's body was found to the west of the structures they were trying to protect.
 The surviving two firefighters were transferred to Arrowhead Regional Medical Center, where Loutzenhiser succumbed to his injuries shortly after arriving.
 Cerda died at 5:08 p.m.
 PST on October 31, 2006, in Arrowhead Regional Medical Center from his injuries.

 On October 26, 2006, FEMA announced it would pay 75% of the costs associated with fighting the fire.
 The following day, Governor Arnold Schwarzenegger declared a state of emergency in Riverside County and ordered flags at the California Capitol building and all California Department of Forestry stations to be flown at half-staff.

 Firefighters from as far away as Alameda County worked to control the blaze.